chat

 In an ideal world, you wouldn’t need to seek out recovery treatments.
 But scheduling in regular treatments can be very beneficial to your overall training, even if you’re not targeting a particular injury!

-Here at Balance 360, we have a wide variety of services available to help you recover from running injuries, and to help you get back out there.
+Here at Balance 360, in Andover, Hampshire, we have a wide variety of services available to help you recover from running injuries, and to help you get back out there.
 Our services include Shockwave Therapy, Medical Acupuncture and Sports & Remedial Massage - all of which have been hugely beneficial to those recovering from running injuries.

 Not sure which service you need?
 Take our quiz or get in touch today to discuss your specific needs!

-10 views0 comments
+18 views0 comments

 bottom of page